 In 2023, Jan Grue wrote a wonderful paper on undue burdens and invisible work [1].

-In it, he unpacks the consequences of two small words in the United Nations’ Convention on the Rights of Persons with Disabilities [2]: “Undue burden”.
+In it, he unpacks the consequences of two small words in the United Nationsâ Convention on the Rights of Persons with Disabilities [2]: âUndue burdenâ.

-“The principle of ‘undue burdens’ means that an unreasonable amount of invisible work continues to be imposed on disabled people, even in the framework of anti-discrimination.”
+âThe principle of âundue burdensâ means that an unreasonable amount of invisible work continues to be imposed on disabled people, even in the framework of anti-discrimination.â

 Since then, undue burden has been implemented in policy, where, for example, some organisations are exempted from addressing inaccessible entrances if they can argue that the cost is too high.

-This means that, in Grue’s words, “the undue burden of accommodation is shifted onto disabled people themselves”.
+This means that, in Grueâs words, âthe undue burden of accommodation is shifted onto disabled people themselvesâ.

 Understanding the Consequences of Our Design Decisions is Key

-One takeaway for me from Grue’s paper was that a burden remains a burden, regardless of who must bear it.
+One takeaway for me from Grueâs paper was that a burden remains a burden, regardless of who must bear it.

 What puzzles me is not why that old hotel entrance looked as it did, but why we continue to repeat the same pattern over and over again.
+Perhaps it's because design defaults to an imagined "normal" person.
+Or that we're used to designing for categories, solving for the "main" target group first, and then adding those (often implicitly) placed as abnormal to the equation.
+What do you think?

-Universal Design is a force for development.
-Before your next design decision, ask yourself: Am I creating a division between “us” and “them”?
-Every choice you make sends a clear message about who belongs and who does not.
+But it doesn't have to be this way.
+Universal Design is a force for development â when we choose to use it.
+Before your next design decision, ask yourself: Am I creating a division between âusâ and âthemâ?
+Every choice you make sends a message about who belongs and who does not, and who has to carry the burden.

 References:

-1. Grue, J. (2023).
+- Grue, J. (2023).
 The CRPD and the economic model of disability: Undue burdens and invisible work.
-Disability & Society39(12), 3119–3135. https://doi.org/10.1080/09687599.2023.2255734.
+Disability & Society, 39(12), 3119â3135. https://doi.org/10.1080/09687599.2023.2255734.